 European Western Balkans Joint Fund

 The European Western Balkans Joint Fund, managed by the EBRD and the EIB, pools grant funds for the Western Balkans Investment Framework, established in 2009.
 The Framework is a joint initiative of the European Union, the European Investment Bank, the EBRD, the Council of Europe Development Bank, Kreditanstalt fur Wiederaufbau and the World Bank, the Western Balkans beneficiaries and bilateral donors endorsed by the European Council.
 It pools grant resources in order to leverage loans for the financing of priority infrastructure and socio-economic development in the Western Balkans.
 It provides technical assistance, grant co-financing investments and other grant-funded instruments across the energy, environment, transport and social sectors as well as private sector development.

 Northern Dimension Environmental Partnership Fund

 The Northern Dimension Environmental Partnership Fund became operational in 2002, and since then the EBRD has been acting as the fund manager and as one of the Implementing Agencies.
 The Fund pools financial contributions from the European Union and Belarus, Belgium, Canada, Denmark, Finland, France, Germany, Netherlands, Norway, Russia, Sweden, and the United Kingdom to leverage environmental investment for urgent projects.
 The operations are split into two windows of activities: nuclear safety and environmental investments.
 Nuclear safety projects are fully grant funded and focus on spent nuclear fuel and radioactive waste deposited in the north-west of Russia.
 The environmental investments combine NDEP grants and IFI loans for mainly wastewater treatment to improve the ecological status of the Baltic and Barents Seas.
 In particular in St Petersburg, the Fund grants have helped the City to achieve full compliance with international standards for phosphorous and nitrogen treatment.
 Since 2010 the Northern Dimension Environmental Partnership Fund has been operational in northern Belarus focusing on wastewater treatment benefiting the Baltic Sea and surrounding countries.
 EBRD acts as the fund manager of NDEP.

 EBRD Small Business Impact Fund

 In 2015, the Bank established the Small Business Impact Fund to support the Small Business Initiative with a more streamlined and effective architecture for donor funds.
 The Small Business Impact Fund is bringing together donor funds and directing them to financing, advisory and policy dialogue activities to support small and medium-sized enterprises in EBRD’s countries of operation.
-The donors contributing are: Italy, Korea, Luxembourg, Sweden, Switzerland, Taipei China and the USA.
+The donors contributing are: Italy, Japan, Korea, Luxembourg, Sweden, Switzerland, Taipei China and the USA.